Prevention and Treatment of Stretching in Cannabis Plants

 An alternative option is the ‘morning pulse’.
 To use this technique, you let the temperature in the room drop by a couple degrees for the first two to three hours you turn the lights on, then maintain a positive DIF afterward.
 This will have an effect similar to the negative DIF, but you won’t have to worry about rising humidity.
 The easiest way to apply this technique is through the use of an air conditioning unit or a temperature-controlled fan.

-After temperature, you'll want to choose lights for growing marijuana.
+After temperature, you’ll want to look at your lighting.
 First, make sure you are getting enough light in the space.
-If your plants aren't getting enough light, they will stretch out as they grasp out for more light.
+If your plants aren’t getting enough light, they will stretch out as they grasp out for more light.
 In a perfectly managed situation, all of the bud sites on a plant will receive the same amount of light, at the exact same intensity.
 Even, balanced lighting will produce dense buds all over the plant.

 If you use artificial lighting, you’ll need to remember that the power and intensity of the light diminishes exponentially with distance.
 We won’t get too deep into the math here, but distance from the plant to the bulb will swiftly reduce intensity.
 This is the main reason that plants grown indoors will develop smaller, less dense buds on the lower sections of the plant.
 Artificial light just can’t provide the same power across an entire plant.